Estimated reading time: 2 minutes

-In this article, we will delve into the world of proforma invoices, exploring their purpose, benefits, and differences from other commercial documents.
+In this article, we will delve into the world of pro-forma invoices, exploring their purpose, benefits, and differences from other commercial documents.

-What Is a Proforma Invoice?
+What Is a Pro-forma Invoice?

-A proforma invoice is a commercial proposal (mostly issued based on the approved quotation) provided to buyers before the actual delivery of goods or services.
+A P/I is a commercial proposal (mostly issued based on the approved quotation) provided to buyers before the actual delivery of goods or services.
 It outlines details such as item descriptions, quantities, prices, delivery terms, and other conditions.
 This document is not a legally binding agreement but rather a commitment from the seller to provide the goods or services during its validity date.

-Key Elements of a Proforma Invoice
+Major Points of a Proforma Invoice

 - Item descriptions and quantities